“Past dynamics and distribution of South Africa’s biodiverse systems”

 Presentations

 L.J.
 Quick, S. Manzano, M.S.
 Humphries, B.A.
 Grobler, M. Chevalier, M.E.
 Meadows, P.T.
 Gama and B.M.
 Chase: Palaeoenvironments of the Cape Floristic Region: New research & current developments.
-23rd SASQUA Congress, St Lucia, September 2022.
+INQUA XXI Rome, Italy, July 2023.